Image: Becoming a Non-Domicile in Cyprus: A Comprehensive Guide

 Almost every foreign Cyprus resident can benefit from the Non-Dom system since the law doesn't impose any financial threshold or distinctions for EU and third-country nationals.
 However, there are several variances if you wish to obtain a visa to reside in the country based on your EU, non-EU, or financial status.

-If you are a national from EU countries, you have no visa restrictions, but you need to notify a migration officer once you enter the nation.
-If you are a third-country national, then you need to apply for the permanent resident permit.
+If you are a national from EU countries, you have no visa restrictions, but you must notify a migration officer once you enter the nation.
+If you are a third-country national, you must apply for a permanent resident permit.

 New Tax Residency Rule for Individuals 🥳

-You are considered a Cyprus tax residence according to the days you spend on the island.
-Based on the 183 days rules, you become a Cyprus tax resident if you are physically present in the country for 183 days in a tax year.
+According to your days on the island, you are considered a Cyprus tax resident.
+Based on the 183-day rule, you become a Cyprus tax resident if you are physically present in the country for 183 days in a tax year.
 Consequently, you become a non-Cyprus tax resident if you are physically present in the country for less than 183 days in a tax year.
-In January 2017, the tax residency regulations got amended into the 60-day rule.
-To become a Cyprus tax residence under the 60 days rules, you need to meet the following requirements.
+In January 2017, the tax residency regulations were amended into the 60-day rule.
+To become a Cyprus tax resident under the 60-day rule, you must meet the following requirements.

 • You must remain in Cyprus for at least 60 days during a tax year.

-• You need to carry out business activities, get employed, or hold an office with a Cyprus tax resident company in the tax year.
+• You must carry out business activities, get employed, or hold an office with a Cyprus tax resident company in the tax year.

 • Maintain a permanent residence in Cyprus by either renting or owning a home.